aravind-ramaswami/arr229/lab6.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/irU43pQOWpE?" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I added code to the setup function which initialized the DMP.
+This sets the DMP to poll the queue at 1.1 kHz without a maximum rotational rate of 2000 degrees/second.
+This should be more than enough for my car given its hardware limitations.

 ![image](https://github.com/user-attachments/assets/76817842-7e48-42c0-96d7-6b87dcfa2287)